MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-no-default-bap-loc.md

 # No default BAP location found for this tenant

-This article helps you troubleshoot and resolve issues in Sales Copilot when users are unable to use Sales Copilot due to missing default environment.
+This article helps you troubleshoot and resolve issues in Copilot for Sales when users are unable to use Copilot for Sales due to missing default environment.

 ## Who is affected?